Edge now synchronizes on Linux

-It took Microsoft a long time to release the first versions of the Chromium-based Edge browser for Linux operating systems.
+It took a long time for the release of Microsoft the first versions of the program browsing Chromium-based Edge for Linux operating systems.

-Now, with Microsoft Edge 91 comes this sync feature on Linux as well.
-The feature is available in dev versions as experimental, which means that users will need to enable it to use it.
+Now, with him Microsoft Edge 91 the specific synchronization feature is coming to Linux as well.
+The feature is available in dev builds as experimental, which means users will have to enable it to use it.

 To enable synchronization on Linux systems, you need to do the following: